mikecvet/strassen/README.md

 # Rust

+This implementation is discussed in [Better-than-Cubic Complexity for Matrix Multiplication in Rust](https://medium.com/@mikecvet/better-than-cubic-complexity-for-matrix-multiplication-in-rust-cf8dfb6299f6).
 The Rust implementation is under `rust/src` primarily located in two files - `matrix.rs` contains the `Matrix` implementation of matrix structure and convenience functions.
 These are hardcoded to use `f64` as values. `mult.rs` contains the acutal multiplication logic.
 Matrices are multiplied by passing a multiplication function pointer into `Matrix.mult()`, for example

 ```
 let a = Matrix::with_array(v1, x, y);